 Is a Smith machine bar 45 pounds?

 The weight of a Smith machine bar will vary greatly from machine to machine.
 Some bars in Smith machines may weigh 45 pounds, but they can also weigh less than 10!
-Also, most Smith machines use counterbalances to lighten the load on the lifter.
+Additionally, most Smith machines use counterbalances to lighten the load on the lifter.
 Even if you have a 45-pound bar on a Smith machine, it may feel a few pounds lighter because of this.